-Let's use an example of a museum that offers summer courses to high school students in art appreciation for a fee.
-Since the museum's mission involves educating the public about art, the proceeds from such courses are tax-exempt.
+For example, a museum offers summer courses to high school students in art appreciation for a fee.
+Since the museum's mission involves educating the public about art, the proceeds from such classes are likely tax-exempt.

 On the other hand, let's say the museum publishes a magazine that carries advertising that has nothing to do with its mission of art education and preservation.
-The income from that advertising would be considered unrelated, and therefore taxable.
+The income from that advertising may be considered unrelated, and therefore taxable.

 The IRS says that unrelated business activity has these three attributes:

 - It is a trade or business,